 Many people are carrying an expired green card right now.
-Because you don’t use your card everyday, it’s easy for an expired green card to go unnoticed.
+Because you don’t use your card everyday, it’s easy for an expired card to go unnoticed.
 By law, permanent residents must carry a valid green card at all times.
 But in practice, this rarely happens and is rarely enforced by the U.S. government.

-After you’ve filed almost any application or petition with U.S. Citizenship and Immigration Services (USCIS), they will respond by mailing you a Form I-797, Notice of Action, within approximately 1-2 weeks.
-The I-797, Notice of Action, is commonly known as a receipt letter.
+After you’ve filed almost any application or petition with U.S. Citizenship and Immigration Services (USCIS), they will respond by mailing you a Form I-797C, Notice of Action, within approximately 1-3 weeks.
+(It may take longer to receive the I-797C for some other forms like Form I-751.)
+The I-797C, Notice of Action, is commonly known as a receipt letter.

-For applicants that have incorrectly filed or included the wrong payment, this receipt letter will indicate that the case has been rejected.
-The applicant will need to refile.
-If you’ve prepared the form correctly and followed the USCIS directions carefully, this receipt letter will indicated that your case has been accepted.
+For applicants who have incorrectly filed or included the wrong payment, the receipt letter will indicate that USCIS has rejected your case.
+You will need to refile.
+If you’ve prepared the form correctly and followed the USCIS directions carefully, the receipt letter will indicate that USCIS has accepted your case.
 Once the form has been accepted, USCIS will begin reviewing your case.